 Sockeye or Red Salmon are one of the heaviest fish runs in Alaska.
 In some of the medium and smaller sized creeks in the month of July, they will be so thick that you can practically pick them up with your hands.
-Most people just go right out and catch them, but they are not always easy to catch legally.
-That means setting the hook in their jaw not their fins.
+Most people just go right out and catch them, but they are not always easy to catch legally…that means setting the hook in their jaw not their fins.
 Given that, there are some tricks catching Sockeye Salmon.

-Where to fish for Sockeye Salmon?
+Where to fish for Sockeye Salmon in Alaska?

-The area around Bristol bay offers some of the heaviest runs of Sockeye.
+The area around Bristol Bay offers some of the heaviest runs of Sockeye.
 The major rivers include the Nushagak, Naknek, the Kvichak, and the Egegik rivers as well as their tributaries.
-Which river you pick is not as important as where in the river your fish.
-Sockeye have developed ways to conserve energy, and since their spawning run is the last run they will make, it is important that they reach their spawning grounds.
-Given that, when the fish are lying thick in the water, and you could reach down with your hand and pick up the one you want, they, usually, don't bite flies.
+Which river you pick is not as important as where you fish within the river you are on.
+Sockeye have developed ways to conserve energy and, since their spawning run is the last run they will make, it is important that they reach their spawning grounds.
+Given that, they usually don't bite flies when the fish are lying thick in the water and you could reach down with your hand and pick up the one you want.
+The reason for this is the same reason that geese fly in a V formation, the lead fish spends the most energy while the ones behind are conserving energy.

 Where you want to find them is in the fastest moving water such as a ripple.
-The reason is the same reason that geese fly in a V formation.
-The front fish spends the most energy and the ones behind are conserving energy.

-Sockeye also line up when they are facing fast moving water, and that means that you don't have to move to much to just keep catching them.
+Once you find a spot, then you don't have to move too much to keep catching them because Sockeye also line up when they are facing fast moving water.
 When they are in the faster moving water, they are more prone to snap and strike a fly.
-The fly should be down in the water at their level.
-Usually, a heavy type sinking fly with a 4 foot leader and enough weight to keep it down but bouncing along the bottom.
-Sockeye are known to strike flies that are just about at their eye level.
+Sockeye salmon are known to strike flies that are just about at their eye level, so the fly should be down in the water at their level.
+Consider using a heavy type sinking fly with a 4 foot leader and enough weight to keep it down but bouncing along the bottom.